 Education Abroad will consider the information provided and determine whether the requested transportation modes are permissible.
 In no case may a student drive other students while participating on a Kansas State faculty-led program abroad.
 Students who participate in programs wherein the faculty leader or other staff member drive must sign and return the Activities, Excursions, and Transportation Waiver to Education Abroad prior to the program's departure.

 All students must abide by Kansas State University’s Student Code of Conduct.
 Any violation or other disruption that a student causes may result in disciplinary action, up to and including dismissal from the program.
 In accordance with prescribed procedures in the Student Code of Conduct, the Office of Student Life, or other applicable personnel may initiate further disciplinary measures when practical and feasible under the circumstances, including but not limited to upon the student’s return to the United States or a Kansas State University campus.
 Before the student is dismissed from the program, the faculty leader should consult with Education Abroad, which may involve other offices on campus as needed.

 U.S. Department of State Travel Warnings

-> Education Abroad and Office of International Programs at Kansas State University will not facilitate a program that plans travel to a country under an active U.S. Department of State Travel Warning.
+Education Abroad and Office of International Programs at Kansas State University will not facilitate a program that plans travel to a country with a U.S. Department of State Travel Advisory Level 3 or 4 U.S. Department of State Travel Advisories.
 The Associate Provost for International Programs may grant exceptions to this policy on a case-by-case basis.
 Please contact Education Abroad for more information on how to request such an exception.